 Study Tracks in Geography

-Undergraduate majors specialize by taking three courses in a concentration or "track," in addition to the core requirement and capstone seminar.
+Undergraduate majors can specialize by taking courses in a concentration or "track," in addition to the geography core requirements.

 Thinking about Environmental Studies?

-Geographers study, map and analyze our changing natural and social environments at a variety of scales from local to global.
-Programs leading to the B.A. in Geography include:
+Geographers study, map, and analyze our changing natural and social environments at a variety of scales from local to global.
+Tracks (or concentrations) in the B.A. in Geography include:

 - Geographic Information Science